hapi-server/data-specification/README.md

 http://example.com/hapi/info
 http://example.com/hapi/data
 ```

+All requests to a HAPI server are for retrieving resources and must not change the server state.
+Therefore, all HAPI endpoints must respond only to HTTP GET requests.
+POST requests should result in an error.
+This represents a RESTful approach in which GET requests are restricted to be read-only operations from the server.
+The HAPI specification does not allow any input to the server (which for RESTful services are often implemented using POST requests).

 The input specification for each endpoint (the request parameters and their allowed values) must be strictly enforced by the server.
 HAPI servers are not allowed to add additional request parameters beyond those in the specification.
 If a request URL contains any unrecognized or misspelled request parameters, a HAPI server must respond with an error status. ([See below](#hapi-status-codes) for more details on how a HAPI server returns status information to clients.)
 The principle being followed here is that the server must not silently ignore unrecognized request parameters, because this would falsely indicate to clients that the request parameter was understood and was taken into account when creating the output.
 For example, if a server is given a request parameter that is not part of the HAPI specification, such as ```averagingInterval=5s```, the server must report an error for two reasons: 1. additional request parametrs are not allowed, and 2. the server will not be doing any averaging.

-All requests to a HAPI server are for retrieving resources and must not change the server state.
-Therefore, all HAPI endpoints must respond only to HTTP GET requests.
-POST requests should result in an error.
-This represents a RESTful approach in which GET requests are restricted to be read-only operations from the server.
-The HAPI specification does not allow any input to the server (which for RESTful services are often implemented using POST requests).

-The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON strutures, the formats of which are described below in the sections detailing each endpoint.
+The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON structures, the formats of which are described below in the sections detailing each endpoint.
 The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in binary format or JSON format.
 The structure of the response stream formats are described below.

 The following is the detailed specification for the four main HAPI endpoints as well as the optional landing page endpoint.